cristhiandas/airport_challenge/README.md

 The takeoff method returns a plane for it to fly.

-The raise_stormy_errors was made to well... raise the error when trying to land or takeoff a plane, if you check the code you will see that the other errors for full and empty are inside the takeoff and land methods, I didn't use them in the same "raise_stormy_errors" method because It would send and error when trying to land a plane when empty or takeoff a plane while full.
-Instead I created specific methods for both landing and takeoff errors.
+The raise_stormy_errors was made to well... raise the error when trying to land or take off a plane, if you check the code you will see that the other errors for full and empty are inside the takeoff and land methods, I didn't use them in the same "raise_stormy_errors" method because It would send an error when trying to land a plane when empty or takeoff a plane while full.
+Instead, I created specific methods for both landing and takeoff errors.